lydiaochoa92/courses-pythonwhat-tutorial-deprecated/chapter3.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:721dc6b47c
 ## dict comprehensions

-Comprehensions aren't relegated merely to the world of lists.
-There are many other objects you can build using comprehensions, such as dictionaries, pervasive objects in Data Science.
-You will create a dictionary using the comprehension syntax for this exercise.
-In this case, the comprehension is called a **dict comprehension**.

-Recall that the main difference between a _list comprehension_ and a _dict comprehension_ is the use of _curly braces_ `{}` instead of `[]`.
-Additionally, members of the dictionary are created using a colon `:`, as in _key_`:`_value_.

-You are given a list of strings `fellowship` and, using a **dict comprehension**, create a dictionary with the members of the list as the _keys_ and the length of each string as the corresponding _values_.

 *** =instructions
 - Create a dict comprehension where the _key_ is a string in `fellowship` and the _value_ is the length of the string.
 Remember to use the syntax _key_`:`_value_ in the _output expression_ part of the comprehension to create the members of the dictionary.
 Use `member` as the iterator variable.